Used at Belhaven University and other places to answer the question: “What do Protestants believe?” It’s not the whole answer, but it’s a start.

 Some central emphases of the Reformation are called the “Five Solas” and are summarized briefly below.
 They are still very relevant to us in the 21st century.
-They are sometimes ordered differently, but this order makes sense to me and I number them for ease of discussion:
+Sometimes they are ordered differently, but this order makes sense to me and I number them for ease of discussion:

 - The Bible Alone Is Our Highest Authority (Sola Scriptura)